 The UCLA Longevity Center focuses on helping people live better longer.
 The center’s innovative memory and brain health programs encourage lifelong learning, a vital component of longevity, in community members of all ages and are available across 14 states and internationally.
 Longevity Center programs are flexible to fit the populations’ needs, from those with age-related memory concerns to mild cognitive impairment and Alzheimer’s disease.

 UCLA Health Sleep Disorders Center

 The faculty members of the UCLA Sleep Disorders Center are a multidisciplinary group actively involved in clinical care, as well as basic science and clinical research, aimed at identifying and treating sleep disorders in children and adults.
 As sleep disorders negatively impact overall health and can contribute to other health problems, the center also works closely with community-based UCLA physicians and practices to promote healthy sleep, and to identify and expedite treatment for sleep disorders.

-Integrative psychiatry is a integrative, patient-focused approach to health and wellness that aims to improve well-being of the whole person by emphasizing mind-body-spirit connections.
+Integrative psychiatry is an integrative, patient-focused approach to health and wellness that aims to improve well-being of the whole person by emphasizing mind-body-spirit connections.
 This clinic uses integrative and complementary therapies for psychiatric disorders.
 We can provide strength-based assessment of resilience and spirituality, and help patients select complementary mind-body and other therapies of their choice to promote wellness and resilience, patient engagement, and to improve overall psychiatric outcomes. https://www.semel.ucla.edu/service/ucla-integrative-psychiatry-clinic

 Contact: [email protected]